Best Portable Generators of 2022

 But if you live in an area where outages are infrequent or where the lights often come back on in a few hours, you’ll save thousands by going with a portable generator.
 These units keep costs down and pack plenty of power to run most of the essentials in your home.
 Even smaller midsized and recreational generators—which we also feature here—will power some essentials in a pinch.

 But portable generators also carry safety risks.
 They produce carbon monoxide (CO), an odorless and invisible gas—and more than 60 people die each year from generator-related CO poisoning.
-Many new models feature automatic shut-offs and low-CO engines.
-Consumer Reports now puts every gas-burning generator through a rigorous safety test and only recommends portable generators with either or both of these potentially lifesaving safety features.
+Many new models feature automatic shutoff and a low-CO engine.
+Consumer Reports now puts every gas-burning generator through a rigorous safety test and recommends portable generators only if they have either or both of these potentially lifesaving safety features.

 CR's Generator Performance Tests